 On 3 May 2019, the Gibraltar Parliament followed, and the government of the Republic of Ireland announced their declaration on 9 May.
 The next day, the Isle of Man parliament declared a climate emergency as well.

-The Parliament of Portugal declared a climate emergency on 7 June 2019, the Canadian House of Commons followed on 17 June 2019, and the French parliament a climate emergency on 27 June 2019.
+The Parliament of Portugal declared a climate emergency on 7 June 2019 – that is, the Assembly of the Republic passed the declaration but it still requires further approval by the Council of Ministers, which hasn’t happened.
+The Canadian House of Commons followed on 17 June 2019, and the French parliament a climate emergency on 27 June 2019.
 Argentina followed on 17 July 2019.

 This data compilation was initiated by Philip Sutton.
 Various lists are being updated independently, including: